byroot/megatest/README.md

 Test suites are Ruby classes that inherit from `Megatest::Test`.

-Test cases can be defined with the `test` macro, or by defining a method starting with `test_`.
+Test cases are be defined with the `test` macro, or for compatibility with existing test suites, by defining a method starting with `test_`.

 All the classic `test-unit` and `minitest` assertion methods are available: